 - Outlines: that was the reason Bicycleman chose to use GoodNotes, instead of Notability, for PDF reading.
 The lack of outlines makes it difficult to read long PDFs.

-- Hyperlinks: so if your document has them, you can’t open them for faster navigation.
+- Hyperlinks: if your document has them, you can’t open them for faster navigation.

-- Interaction with your PDF text; you can’t select or search through it.
+- Interaction with your PDF text is limited; you can’t select or search through it.

 - Surface Pro users or anyone using a Windows PC that supports stylus handwriting input.